Federal crackdown aims to curb violent crime spike in NYC

 That would put the city on track to have its highest number of homicides since 2011, after several years of record lows, but would still leave New York as one of the safest big cities in the U.S.

+“You can talk about the statistics, but this is the summer where we lost a 1-year child in a stroller on the streets of Brooklyn to gun violence,” said Dermot Shea, the New York City police commissioner.

-David Patton, Executive Director of the Federal Defenders of New York, criticized DuCharme’s initiative as “misguided,” saying that federal prosecutions of firearms offenses often involve simple possession of a weapon found in a person’s home rather than the use of a gun to harm someone.
+David Patton, executive director of the Federal Defenders of New York, criticized DuCharme’s initiative as “misguided,” saying that federal prosecutions of firearms offenses often involve simple possession of a weapon found in a person’s home rather than the use of a gun to harm someone.

 “Researchers have shown that these prosecutions do not in fact reduce violent crime.
 They only exacerbate racial disparities and promote mass incarceration,” he said.
 “It might make for a good sound bite to bring a case from state court to federal court and add years to a person’s prison sentence, but it only contributes to over-incarceration and racial inequality.”